TeemIp/teemip-core-ip-mgmt/README.md

 ## Description

 TeemIp Core IP Management alias IPAM for iTop is the extension version of TeemIp that can be integrated on an existing iTop instance.
-It provides the core IP management features embbeded in TeemIp standalone:
+It provides the core IP management features of TeemIp project:

 - [IP Address Management][1] : Manage your IPv4 and IPv6 spaces: blocks, subnets, ranges and addresses.
 - [Network Management][2] : Document WAN links, VLANs, Network devices & interfaces, VRFs, AS numbers…